Add More Data to Analytics Dashboards

 dataset as the lookup dataset.

-Now select the Account Name field to include in the new
+Select the Account Name column to be included in the data

 To run the recipe, click Create Dataset,